zcash/zcash-docs/en/Sprout_User_Guide.md

 ## Upgrading?

 If you were playing with our alpha/beta/rc testnets, ensure that your `~/.zcash/zcash.conf` does not contain `testnet=1` or `addnode=testnet.z.cash`.
-If you're on a Debian-based distribution, you can follow the [Debian instructions](https://github.com/zcash/zcash/wiki/Debian-binary-packages) to install zcash on your system.
+If you're on a Debian-based distribution, you can follow the [Debian instructions](https://github.com/zcash/zcash/wiki/Debian-binary-packages) to install Zcash on your system.
 Otherwise, you can update your local snapshot of our code:

 ```
 git fetch origin